-Hedge Fund database suffers from several hard to measure biases.
+Hedge Fund database suffers from several hard-to-measure biases.
 These have been extensively documented by researchers.
 To know these biases is not only important when analyzing data quantitatively but also when setting expectations for forward-looking returns.
-Moreover, the NilssonHedge CTA/Managed Futures indices are also suffering from some of these biases.
+Moreover, the NilssonHedge indices are also suffering from some of these biases.

 - We base our returns on managers willing to report to public sources.
 Not all managers are willing to do so.
 Some may be better than the average, some may not be.